-I had some pretty big plans at the start of this year.
-I knew what my goals were, and as usual, I was annoyingly optimistic about what this year could bring.
+I had some big plans at the start of this year.
+I knew my goals, and I was annoyingly optimistic about what this year could bring.
 But this year had other plans.
 For many of us, it’s been weird and hard and hard and weird.
-And sometimes you need to adjust your expectations and refresh your goals.
+And sometimes, you need to adjust your expectations and refresh your goals.

-At the start of this year I was coming back from an injury and setting big weightlifting goals.
-I was ready to pour my heart and soul into building this blog, and share my passion for self-improvement with all of you.
+At the start of this year, I was coming back from an injury and setting big weightlifting goals.
+I was ready to pour my heart and soul into building this site and share my passion for self-improvement with all of you.
 My wife and I were preparing to pack up our life, leave our home, and embark on a nomadic year on the road.

 I was laser-focused and deeply committed to these goals.

 I found more creative ways to keep up my exercise habit.
-My family is updating our travel timeline.
-And of course, I’m still here writing for you beautiful folks.
-I just needed to refresh my goals to stay realistic and up to date.
+Additionally, my family is updating our travel timeline.
+And, of course, I’m still here writing for you.
+I just needed to refresh my goals to stay realistic and up-to-date.

 This year has been a roller coaster.
 And we’re now sitting halfway along that ride.
-We have a pretty clear view of the highs and lows (and also lows) that have come before, and some idea of what’s ahead.
-We can’t see everything, but it’s enough to assess whether it’s time to adjust our plans.
+We clearly see the highs and lows that have come before and what’s ahead.
+Of course, we can’t see everything, but it’s enough to assess whether it’s time to adjust our plans.

 You’re Allowed to Refresh Your Goals Anytime You Want

-I find the first week of the new calendar year a pretty interesting time.
-The phrase “New Years’ Resolutions” inevitably circulates, to a variety of opinions.
-Some people love the opportunity to set new intentions for themselves in the coming year, while others decry the tradition as arbitrary, or even pointless.
+The first week of the new calendar year is a pretty exciting time.
+The phrase “New Years’ Resolutions” inevitably circulates to various opinions.
+Some people love the opportunity to set new intentions for themselves in the coming year, while others decry the tradition as arbitrary or even pointless.